vjeantet/bitfan/docs/content/introduction.md

 Send a http request to a specific endpoint and send a mail to security teams when an event with a blacklisted word appears in the dns server log.

+### ETL like
+Search for entries in a LDAP, and insert each of them in a mysql database